 The Observer doesn’t control anything.

 The Actor is lazy and sad, not getting what it wants.
-Its laziness frustrates the Observer.
+Its laziness

 The Observer tries to rationalize the cause of its sadness.

 “Why are we here?
 Does this mean anything?
-Why would anyone want a world without purpose?”
+Why would anyone want a world

 The Actor doesn’t care about purpose.
-It doesn’t even understand what that means.
+It doesn’t even understand what

 It’s sad because it doesn’t get anything it wants.